Orlen: Orlen loss

 In early 2025, PKN Orlen announced a loss of approximately $378 million due to prepayments for Venezuelan oil that was never delivered.

-The deal was reportedly facilitated by Venezuelan oil trader Antonio Luis González Morales through his Dubai-based company, Hannon International Middle East DMCC.
+The deal was reportedly facilitated by oil trader, Hannon International Middle East DMCC.
 In December 2023, Orlen’s Swiss subsidiary transferred significant sums to Hannon and another intermediary, Horizon Global, with payments totaling $230 million and $100 million, respectively.
 However, Venezuela’s state oil company, PDVSA, never received the funds, and the oil was not delivered, resulting in substantial financial losses for Orlen.

 The former CEO of OTS, identified as Samer A., is suspected of authorizing the fraudulent transaction without proper oversight.
 He was arrested in the United Arab Emirates in early 2025 and may be extradited to Poland to face charges related to corruption and mismanagement.

 Orlen has so far managed to recover $100 million through a settlement, but investigations are ongoing to trace the remaining funds and determine the full extent of involvement of all parties.